CedricNtwari/Bamboo-bikes-app/README.md

 - Clone repository
 - Ensure you have the latest LTS version of Node.js installed
-- Install dependencies with `bash yarn install`
+- Install dependencies with `yarn install`

 ## 📖 Documentation